hikerlin/clipper/README.md

 For example, we can add a mapping to our `~/.vimrc` to send the last-yanked text to Clipper by hitting `<leader>y`:

     nnoremap <leader>y :call system('nc localhost 8377', @0)<CR>
+    The <Leader> key is mapped to \ by default.
+So if you have a map of <Leader>t, you can execute it by default with \+t.
+For more detail or re-assigning it using the mapleader variable, see

+:help leader

+To define a mapping which uses the "mapleader" variable, the special string "<Leader>" can be used.
+It is replaced with the string value of "mapleader".
+If "mapleader" is not set or empty, a backslash is used instead.
+Example:
+    :map <Leader>A  oanother line <Esc>
+Works like:
+    :map \A  oanother line <Esc>
+But after:
+    :let mapleader = ","
+It works like:
+    :map ,A  oanother line <Esc>

+Note that the value of "mapleader" is used at the moment the mapping is defined.
+Changing "mapleader" after that has no effect for already defined mappings.

 Equivalently, we could do the same for a Clipper daemon listening on a UNIX domain socket at `~/.clipper.sock` with: